jaconza/secret-ninja/README.md

 # Secret Ninja

-A Collection of Markdown files containing useful links and information.
+A Collection of Markdown files containing useful links and information related to web development with a strong focus on php.

 ## Heroku